-Proposed roadway sections should meet or match as closely as possible the standard roadway sections available in the City Standard Details.
-The Director may authorize an Alternate Roadway Section Design Variance if the Developer's request for a variance establishes that all of the conditions below are satisfied:
+Proposed roadway sections should meet or match as closely as possible to the standard roadway sections available in the City Standard Details.
+The Director may authorize an Alternate Roadway Section Design Variance if the Developer's request for a variance establishes that all the conditions below are satisfied:

-- 1. Existing conditions or restrictions cause use of the applicable standard roadway cross section to be unrealistic. - The proposed roadway cross section will result in a safe and high-quality design that is beneficial to the project and the City and not otherwise feasible using the applicable standard roadway cross section.
+- 1. Existing conditions or restrictions cause use of the applicable standard roadway cross section to be infeasible per staff's recommendation. - 2.
+The proposed roadway cross section will result in a safe and high-quality design that is beneficial to the project and the City and not otherwise feasible using the applicable standard roadway cross section.